kagiko/vaultwarden-wiki/Enabling-Mobile-Client-push-notification.md

 > If you have already connected your Bitwarden app before [v1.30.2](https://github.com/dani-garcia/vaultwarden/releases/tag/1.30.2) push notifications **will not work** for your device (because the device token was never saved).
 You have to **clear the app data** of your mobile app (or **reinstall the app**) and connect your Vaultwarden account again to register the push token with [Bitwarden's Azure Notification Hub](https://contributing.bitwarden.com/architecture/deep-dives/push-notifications/mobile/#self-hosted-implementation).

 > [!IMPORTANT]
 > Push notifications will also **only work** on Bitwarden apps obtained from the official mobile stores (App Store, Google Play Store) or when using alternative clients for the Google Play Store (such as Aurora Store).
-Push notifications **will not work** using Bitwarden clients installed from [F-Droid](https://mobileapp.bitwarden.com/fdroid/), NeoStore or other alternative stores.
+Push notifications **will not work** using Bitwarden clients installed from [F-Droid](https://mobileapp.bitwarden.com/fdroid/), Neo Store, or other alternative stores.
 Those apps have been built without support for Firebase Messaging.
+To ensure push notifications function properly, make sure `firebaseinstallations.googleapis.com` is not blocked, as it is required for the feature to work.

 5. Test if mobile push notifications work, for example by renaming a folder in the web vault and see if it changes after a few seconds in your mobile app.